casangi/casadocs/docs/api/casaconfig.rst

 parameters can be set or ignored through the casashell command line options.
 The default values are also shown here.

 - *datapath*              : list of paths where CASA should search for data subdirectories.
 Default [*measurespath*].
 - *measurespath*          : location of required measures data, takes precedence over any measures data also present in datapath.
-Default ["~/.casa/casarundata"].
+Default "~/.casa/data".
-- *measures_auto_update*  : when True, casatools uses *measures_update()* to update the measures data as necessary when casatools starts.
-See *measures_update()* for additional details.
+- *measures_auto_update*  : when True, casatools uses **measures_update()** to update the measures data as necessary when casatools starts.
+See **measures_update()** for additional details.
 Default True.
-- *data_auto_update*      : when True, casatools uses *data_update()* followed by *measures_update()* to update the reference *AND* measures data.
-See *data_update()* for additional details.
+- *data_auto_update*      : when True, casatools uses **data_update()* followed by **measures_update()** to update the reference **AND** measures data.
+See **data_update()** and **measures_update()** for additional details.
 Default True.
 - *startupfile*           : path to a python script used at startup by casashell when present.
 Default "~/.casa/startup.py" when present, else "".
 - *cachedir*              : location of the directory where ipython writes information (history, etc), also the location of the rc file used by the casaviewer.
 Default "~/.casa".
 - *logfile*               : log file path/name.
 Default "casa-yyyymmdd-hhmmss.log".
 Note that this default value is set using the time module gmtime().
 - *nologfile*             : do not create a log file when True, default False.
-If *nologfile* is true, then any *logfile* value is ignored and there is no log file.
+If *nologfile* is True, then any *logfile* value is ignored and there is no log file.
-- *log2term*              : print log output to terminal when True (in addition to any logfile and CASA logger), default False
+- *log2term*              : print log output to terminal when True (in addition to any logfile and CASA logger), default False.
-- *nologger*              : do not start the CASA logger GUI when True, default False
+- *nologger*              : do not start the CASA logger GUI when True, default False.
 - *nogui*                 : avoid starting GUI tools when True, default False.
 If *nogui* is True then the CASA logger is not started even if *nologger* is False.
 - *colors*                : the IPython prompt color scheme.
 Must be one of "Neutral", "NoColor", "Linux" or "LightBG", default "Neutral".
 If an invalid color is given a warning message is shown but CASA continues using the default color.
-- *agg*                   : startup without a graphical backend if True, default False
+- *agg*                   : startup without a graphical backend if True, default False.
 - *pipeline*              : attempt to load the pipeline modules and set other options appropriate for pipeline use if True, default False.
-When *pipeline* is True then *agg* will be assumed to be true even if *agg* is set to False here or on the command line.
+When *pipeline* is True then *agg* will be assumed to be True even if *agg* is set to False here or on the command line.
 - *iplog*                 : create and use an IPython log if True, default False.
 - *iplogfile*             : IPython log file path/name, used only when iplog is True.
 Default "ipython-yyyymmdd-hhmmss.log".
 Note that this default value is set using the time module gmtime().
-- *telemetry_enabled*     : allow anonymous usage reporting, default True
+- *telemetry_enabled*     : allow anonymous usage reporting, default True.
 - *telemetry_log_directory* : path to location where telemetry log is recorded.
-Default "~/.casa/telemetry"
+Default "~/.casa/telemetry".
 - *telemetry_log_limit*   : maximum telemetry log usage in kilobytes.
 Default 20480.
 - *telemetry_log_size_interval* : the interval between checks on the telemetry log size in seconds.
 Default 60.
 - *telemetry_submit_interval* : the interval between submissions of telemetry data on CASA startup in seconds.
 Default 604800.
-- *crashreporter_enabled* : allow anonymous crash reporting, default True
+- *crashreporter_enabled* : allow anonymous crash reporting, default True.
-- *user_site*             : include the user's local site-packages in the python path if True, default False.
-When False these are excluded to avoid potential conflicts with CASA modules.
+- *user_site*             : include the user's local site-packages in the python path if True.
+Normally these should be excluded to avoid potential conflicts with CASA modules.
+Default False.

 **Note:** It is an error for *measures_auto_update* to be False when *data_auto_update* is True.
 In that case no auto updates will happen and CASA will continue after printing out an error message.